zoomix/ionic_feeder/README.md

 * Sanitize model.js
 * Share code via nfc. phonegap-nfc
 * Refresh button in main view instead of menu?
-* Change background on button click to give press feedback.
 * Texts and message for sharing/entering code.
 * Do we need a "start feeding" text between timer and feeding-buttons?
 Only the first time?
 * Design subject-line in popups.